LaMelo Ball: 2023–24: Contract extension

-2024–2025: Career high in scoring
+2024–25: Career high in scoring

-On October 23, 2024, in the Hornets' season-opening game, Ball put up 34 points, eight rebounds, and 11 assists in a 110–105 win over the Houston Rockets.
+On October 23, 2024, in the Hornets' season-opening game, Ball put up 34 points, eight rebounds and 11 assists in a 110–105 win over the Houston Rockets.
 Ball also became the first player in Hornets franchise history to drop at least 30 points and 10 assists in a season-opening game.
 On November 23, Ball put up a career-high 50 points, five rebounds and 10 assists in a 125–119 loss to the Milwaukee Bucks.
 He became the third-youngest player in NBA history to score 50.
 Ball followed up his 50-point performance against the Bucks by scoring 44 points in his very next game against the Orlando Magic in a 95–84 loss.
-In 47 starts for Charlotte, Ball averaged 25.2 points, 4.9 rebounds, and 7.4 assists.
+In 47 starts for Charlotte, Ball averaged 25.2 points, 4.9 rebounds and 7.4 assists.
 On March 28, 2025, the Hornets announced that Ball would miss the rest of the season to undergo two minor procedures to address ankle and wrist issues.

+2025–26: Play-in appearance

+In an October 26, 2025 game against the Washington Wizards, Ball recorded a triple-double with 38 points, 13 rebounds and 13 assists, his first since November 5, 2023.
+On January 8, 2026, LaMelo came off the bench for the first time since his rookie season.
+In the game against the Indiana Pacers, he scored 33 points, with 8 rebounds and 3 steals.
+On January 16, Ball dropped 30 points (nine 3PM), 11 assists and 9 rebounds in an 135–117 win over the Los Angeles Lakers.
+On February 22, Ball recorded 37 points, a career-high ten three-pointers made, eight rebounds and seven assists without committing a turnover in a 129–112 win over the Washington Wizards, tying the Hornets single-game franchise record for made three-pointers.

+Ball finished the regular season with 272 made three-pointers, second to his teammate, Kon Knueppel, who finished with 273 and led the league in three-pointers made.
+He and his teammate, Knueppel also became the first duo since Stephen Curry and Klay Thompson to each have 270-plus three-pointers made in a season.

+On April 14, Ball scored a game-winning layup to lead the Hornets to a 127–126 win over the Miami Heat in the play-in tournament.
+During the game Ball grabbed Bam Adebayo's ankle, causing Adebayo to trip and injure his lower back.
+Ball was later given a $35,000 fine and a Flagrant 2 foul.
+The Hornets would later be eliminated from playoff contention with a loss to the Orlando Magic in the following play-in game.

+Minnesota Timberwolves (2026–present)

+On July 10, 2026, Ball, alongside Josh Green, was traded to the Minnesota Timberwolves as part of a four-team trade in which the Hornets acquired Naz Reid, Mouhamadou Gueye, the draft rights to Matteo Spagnolo and draft considerations.